 Top attractions and information on Beaulieu:

-Palace House and the National Motor Museum are a top tourist attraction in the South of England.
+Palace House and the National Motor Museum are top tourist attractions in the South of England.

 The Bond Museum, an adjunct to the National Motor Museum, is home to the largest collection of official Bond movie vehicles in the world.